sarajaksa/meicogsci-conference-2019/README.md

 * Personality
 * Values
 * Needs
+* Country (TopicsBasedOnCountry2015.ipynb)

 ## Additional files

 In file constants.py I collected constants, that are constantlly used.

+In the file sata.csv are the abstracts with their calculated topics.

 In the file helping_functions.py I collected functions, that I frequently used.
 In the file GetTopicsForEachWord.ipynb I have a script that gets me the most representative topic for each word, which I used on my website: https://sarajaksa.eu/2019/meicogsci-topics/text-modeling/